ranikamadurawe/IRProject-Sinhala-Song-Browser/docs/DATA.md

 4. `genre`: List containing Genres
 5. `key`: Key of the song
 6. `movie` : Movie the song is from, (if any)
-7. `shares`: No of time the song was shared in the original site
+7. `shares`: No. of time the song was shared in the original site
 8. `songLyrics` : Unformatted song lyrics (for displaying)
 9. `songLyricsSearchable` : Formatted song list for querying
 10. `title`: Title of the song
 11. `url`: url of the lyric.
 Used as the unique for scraping and indexing Data
 12. `writer`: List containing the name of Writers
-13. `views`: No of time the song was viewed in the original site
+13. `views`: No. of time the song was viewed in the original site

 > Certain fields which were not available in the scraped site have been marked appropriatly.